saalfeldlab/render/docs/src/site/markdown/render-ws.md

 # Render Web Services
 The Render Web Services module provides [level 2 REST APIs] to persisted collections of tile and transform specifications (see [data model]).

-A static [API listing] is curated for each release.
-The module also exposes an [OpenAPI specification] which can be utilized by tools like [Swagger UI] to dynamically generate a view of the available APIs.
+The [Render Web Services API documentation] identifies the specific supported APIs.

 ## Deployment Architecture
 The Render Web Services module is packaged as a Java web application archive ([war file]) deployed